 Will Lakeland Electric trim the trees on my property prior to the maintenance schedule?

-A: It is usually not cost effective to trim the trees at one address if a large portion of the power lines that feed the neighborhood are not trimmed.
-If there is a situation that could create a potential hazard or power outage, it will be expedited and scheduled by priority.
+A: It is usually not cost effective to trim the trees at one address if the power lines that supply power to the neighborhood are not trimmed at the same time.
+If there is a situation that could create a potential hazard or power outage, it will be prioritized and scheduled promptly.